Yá’át’ééh: Say "Hello" to Navajo Nation’s Monument Valley

 Too many years ago to mention, I watched the classic John Wayne film Stagecoach as part of my A-level studies.
 Directed by John Ford, it was the very first film - but definitely not the last - to use the immense and now unmistakable Monument Valley to represent the Wild, Wild West in all its epic and untamed glory.

-Taken with the backdrop of Stagecoach and its characters, I revisited the film again at university and then during my graduate studies.
+Taken as I was with the backdrop of Stagecoach and its characters, I revisited the film again at university and then during my graduate studies.
 So, it’s fair to say that for the past, ahem, 20-odd years, I had been somewhat eager to see this landscape for myself.
 And despite some near misses, much to my chagrin, I’d never quite made it.

 National Parks Adventure